samliu/dotfiles/README.md

 You need to run `~/.vim/bundle/command-t/ruby/command-t/extconf.rb` using the system ruby (assuming your vim is also system vim), then run `make` in the `~/.vim/bundle/command-t/ruby/command-t` folder.

+## oh-my-zsh didn't initialize

+Run `git submodule update --init` because the oh-my-zsh is a git submodule.